bartandrews/infinite_cylinder/README.rst

 Models description
 ------------------

-* hofstader = Hofstadter model with 1st-NN hoppings on a square lattice
+* hofstadter/squ_1 = Hofstadter model with 1st-NN hoppings on a square lattice

-* hex_1 = Hofstadter model with 1st-NN hoppings on a honeycomb lattice
+* hofstadter/hex_1 = Hofstadter model with 1st-NN hoppings on a honeycomb lattice

-* hex_1_hex_5 = Hofstadter model with 1st- and 5th-NN hoppings on a honeycomb lattice
+* hofstadter/hex_1_hex_5 = Hofstadter model with 1st- and 5th-NN hoppings on a honeycomb lattice

-* hex_1_hex_5_orbital = Hofstadter model with 1st- and 5th-NN hoppings on a honeycomb lattice and two orbitals per site
+* hofstadter/hex_1_hex_5_orbital = Hofstadter model with 1st- and 5th-NN hoppings on a honeycomb lattice and two orbitals per site

 Directory structure
 -------------------